larixsoft/gst-tsfilter-plugin/test/README.md

 # Test Suite

-Test scripts and utilities for gst-tsfilter.
+Test scripts and utilities for gst-tsfilter-plugin.

 ## Quick Start with Docker